camunda/camunda-docs/docs/apis-tools/web-modeler-api/tutorial.md

 description: "Step through an example to view your existing clients, create a client, view a particular client's details, and delete a client."
 ---

-In this tutorial, we'll step through examples to highlight the capabilities of the Web Modeler API, such as retrieving a file and deleting a file.
+In this tutorial, we'll step through examples to highlight the capabilities of the Web Modeler API, such as creating and deleting a file.

 ## Prerequisites